Prem07a/Heart-Disease/README.md

 After adjusting the input features and clicking "Predict," the app will display the predicted outcome, indicating whether the prediction suggests a positive or negative likelihood of heart disease.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to customize this `README.md` file further to include additional details about your project, its purpose, and any other relevant information.
-Make sure to replace placeholders like `your-username` with your actual GitHub username and adjust the folder structure if needed.